CrispyyBaconx/discord.js-web-selfbot-v13/BROWSER_USAGE.md

 3. **CORS Issues**: You may need to configure CORS or use a proxy for API calls.

-4. **WebSocket**: The WebSocket connection should work in browsers, but you may need additional configuration for some bundlers.
+4. **WebSocket**: The WebSocket connection now uses the browser's native WebSocket API.

 ## Bundler Configuration